thinktandem/thinktandem.io/src/content/articles/accessibility-in-higher-ed.md

   * The accuser will be asked if they had tried to resolve the issue by another method
   * “The complainant will be informed that the complaint will be closed if written consent is necessary in order to resolve the complaint and is not received within 20 calendar days of the date of the acknowledgement letter or the date the Consent Form is requested from the complainant.“

-Yeah, that last one is a mouthful but basically, it’s showing you, the institute, that one of their first steps is to involve you in the investigation and determine if you are in violation.
+Yeah, that last one is a mouthful but basically, it’s showing you, the institution, that one of their first steps is to involve you in the investigation and determine if you are in violation.
 Take note of that: **this is a process in which you are actively involved.** Here, look at this quote regarding next steps:

 <blockquote>If OCR determines that a recipient failed to comply with one of the civil rights laws that OCR enforces, OCR will contact the recipient and will attempt to secure the recipient’s willingness to negotiate a voluntary resolution agreement.
 If the recipient agrees to resolve the complaint, the recipient will negotiate and sign a written resolution agreement that describes the specific remedial actions that the recipient will undertake to address the area(s) of noncompliance identified by OCR.“</blockquote>
 <span style="text-aligh:right;">- [Ed.gov](https://www2.ed.gov/about/offices/list/ocr/complaints-how.htm)</span>